amperity/amperity-docs/amperity_api/source/overview.rst

 Authentication
 ==================================================

-..
-TODO: This section needs to have a quick overview of authentication, and then walk through the specific API key setup whatnots from the Amperity UX, similar to Profile and Streaming Ingest.
-This requires the DataGrid Operator key thing.
-Just need to flesh out the steps and make the diagrams to support.

 .. api-amperity-auth-start

 All requests that are made to Amperity API endpoints :doc:`must be authenticated by access tokens that are signed by Amperity-managed API keys <authentication>`.